nk412/nk412.github.io/src/photoblog/greenland.md

 Before satellites, coastal stations like these were essential for ship-to-land communication.
 Line of sight is crucial, so they were perched high and close to the water.

-::image:churchwindow.avif(Looking out a window in Qoornoq.)
+::image-sq:churchwindow.avif(Looking out a window in Qoornoq.)

 There are no significant sources of smoke and no trees to produce pollen.
 The air is cool and dry and carries very little water vapour.